NLogDEV/Python-File-Manager/README.md

 # Python-File-Manager
-This application is made in Python 3.8 and tkinter module.
+This application is made in Python 3.8 with tkinter module.